 - Reduce waste at the workplace

-- Saves time required for finding misplaced tools
+- Saves time required to find misplaced tools

 - Improves the visual aspect of the office